-The establishment has been licensed by the HTA since October 2009.
+The establishment has been licensed by the HTA since January 2009.
 This was the establishment's first VRA.
-Prior to that, five site visit inspections of the establishment have been conducted; the most recent previous inspection took place in May 2019.
-The establishment is also licensed under the Human Tissue Act 2004 for the storage of relevant material.
-However, this activity was not reviewed during the VRA.
+Prior to that five site visit inspections of the establishment have been conducted; the most recent previous inspection took place in November 2018.